Beldin123/runopt/README.md

 ## Configuring runopt without lpo

-Although it is possible to use runopt without lpo in order to exercise only gpx functions.
+It is possible to use runopt without lpo in order to exercise only gpx functions.
 However, modifications to exclude lpo would require a larger number of changes similar to the ones used to exclude gpx, and would remove most of the functionality which runopt was designed to provide.
-Using runopt without lpo is not recommended.
+Using runopt without lpo is therefore not recommended.